GOVERNANCE

 Basic Rules of Ethics

-We established the Charter of Ethics, the Code of Ethics, and the Ethical Management Guidelines to define our ethical values to share them with all employees.
+Pan Ocean is applying the Charter of Ethics, the Code of Ethics, and the Ethical Management Practice Guidelines since Pan Ocean has established them to define Pan Ocean’s ethical values to share with all employees.

-The Charter of Ethics is our supreme standard and guiding principle for ethical management to realize the corporate vision.
+The Charter of Ethics is the highest value standard and the basic spirit of ethical management to realize the company’s vision.

 Organization and Structure